RasaHQ/rasa/docs/nlu/using-bert.rst

 .. note::

     We strictly use these language models as featurizers, which means that their parameters are not fine-tuned during training of downstream models in your NLU pipeline.
+This is saves a lot of compute time and the machine learning models in the pipeline can typically compensate for the lack of fine-tuning.

 Run the Pipelines
 -----------------